Clerking team

 Clodagh has extensive experience in care proceedings.

-With a combination of sensitivity and pragmatism, she is able to identify and analyse the issues in complex cases and to undertake multi-day and multi-week hearings including those involving contested expert evidence.
+With a combination of sensitivity and pragmatism, she is able to identify and analyse the issues in complex cases including those involving contested expert evidence.
+Clodagh has successfully completed the FLBA Advocacy and the Vulnerable training course [2022].

 Clodagh’s expertise includes issues of: